 A healthy sleeping habit can make a big difference in the quality of life of an individual, and getting a good night’s sleep depends on various factors such as comfort, stress level, temperature, and of course, the right mattress.

 You can’t get quality sleep unless you feel comfortable, so it’s no surprise that mattress technology has become so vital over the years.
 As of 2019, the mattress industry is valued at over $31.6 billion and is projected to grow to more than $43 billion in the next five years.

-With the mattress industry gaining widespread popularity, so many brands are saturating the market, but only a few are recognized, and they are the ones with the most sales.
+With the mattress industry gaining widespread popularity, many types of mattresses are saturating the market, but only a few are recognized, and they are the ones with the most sales.

 According to research, 20% of manufacturers in the mattress industry are responsible for 90.8% of all sales made globally.

-In this article, you can learn more about some of the most popular types of mattresses, as well as their advantages and disadvantages.
+In this article, you can learn more about some of the most popular types of mattresses, as well as the advantages and disadvantages of different mattresses.

 Types of Mattresses

 Let’s take a better look at each of these mattress types.